cncf/toc/README.md

 Election [schedule](process/election-schedule.md)

 ## Projects
+See the current CNCF projects and a description of project maturity levels (Sandbox, Incubating, Graduated) [here](https://www.cncf.io/projects/).

+[Here](https://www.cncf.io/services-for-projects/) is a list of services that the CNCF provides for Incubating and Graduated projects hosted in the foundation.
+CNCF also provides a subset of these services to [Sandbox](https://www.cncf.io/sandbox-projects/) level projects.

 See the process for contributing a project [here](CONTRIBUTING.md).

-See the current CNCF projects [here](https://www.cncf.io/projects/).
+If you have any questions or don't know where to start, open an [issue](https://github.com/cncf/toc/issues).

 ## Meeting Time